 Winner of the Whitley Award donated by The Shears Foundation in memory of Trevor Shears

-Mindanao Island is home to 17 indigenous groups of people, with those living in remote rural areas remaining socio-economically and politically marginalised.
+Mindanao Island is home to 17 indigenous groups of people, with those living in remote rural areas remaining socially, economically and politically marginalised.
 Poverty often forces local people to sell off land to survive, which in turn threatens eagle habitat.
-Philippine eagles use their nesting sites repeatedly, making the protection of nesting territories key to population recovery.
+Philippine Eagles use their nesting sites repeatedly, making the protection of nesting territories key to population recovery.

 As the Research and Conservation Director at the Philippine Eagle Foundation, Jayson has implemented a holistic approach to conserve the species.
-His work has led to the adoption of ‘Local Conservation Areas’ as a strategy to manage 500km2 of eagle habitat, with the help of 350 indigenous people employed as forest guards to protect eagle nesting sites and prevent hunting.
-To date, more than 450 households have benefitted from increased income through sustainable livelihoods, improved access to clean water, health services and education.
-In doing so, Jayson is lifting families out of poverty, whilst safeguarding eagles and the forest.
+His work has led to the adoption of ‘Local Conservation Areas’ as a strategy to manage 500 km² of eagle habitat, with the help of 350 indigenous people employed as forest guards to protect eagle nesting sites and prevent hunting.
+To date, more than 450 households have benefited from increased income through sustainable livelihoods, improved access to clean water, health services and education.
+In doing so, Jayson is lifting families out of poverty whilst safeguarding eagles and the forest.

 Why it matters: